 Sailin’ Da South (September 12, 1995)

-This is E.S.G.’s major label debut album.
-It’s lead single “Swangin and Bangin,’ not only covers Houston’s car culture, but it is quite possibly the first mention of screw music on a major label album.
+This is E.S.G.’s major label debut album on Priority Records.
+A year earlier E.S.G. released his first studio album titled Ocean of Funk.
+A few of the songs from Ocean of Funk were remastered and featured on Sailin’ Da South, including “Swangin and Bangin.”
+“Swangin and Bangin,’ not only covers Houston’s car culture, but it is quite possibly the first mention of screw music on a major label album.
 Sailin’ Da South contains a DJ Screw chopped and screwed version of “Swangin’ and Bangin,’” which by the early 2000s would become a popular practice.
 In 2012, Drake sampled “Swangin’ and Bangin’” for his song HYFR (Hell Ya Fucking Right).

 This is the first studio album for DJ Screw, and although his mixtapes reached well beyond the south side of Houston, this is first national distribution for Screw.
 3 N the Mornin’ is compilation album with “original” songs, as opposed to the freestyles featured on the mixtapes curated by DJ Screw.
 It featured contributions from Screwed Up Click (SUC) members including: E.S.G., Botany Boys, Al D, 20-2-Life, Big Moe, Point 380, Point Blank, PSK-13, Lil’ Keke, Mass 187.
 The stand out song is “Pimp Tha Pen” by Lil Keke, which in many ways established the most popular rapping style of Houston artists, and found him prophesying, “the world gon’ drip candy and be all Screwed Up.”
 The leading words on the first verse “Pimp Da Pen,” “Draped up and dripped out,” describing the interior decorating and paint jobs on slabs, became the hook for Bun B’s 2005 hit single “Draped Up.”